-This takes just a few steps that make it pretty clear why no one can find this.
+This takes just a few steps that make it pretty clear why no one can find

 Open Control Panel.